Organic Pink Food Coloring

 How should I store fruit and veggie powders?

 Store in an airtight container, like a glass jar or zip up the bag they came in.
 Keep in a cool, dry place like a pantry drawer away from direct sunlight.
-You can also store in the fridge.
+You can also store in the fridge to prevent clumping, and they will last even longer.

 Your email address will not be published.
 Required fields are marked *